Overview of the Landlord-Tenant Laws in Michigan

 If the lease or rental agreement doesn’t contain such a provision, the landlord must deliver a written notice to the renter when the lease is signed.
 The landlord may also post an identically written notice visible to a reasonable person in the landlord’s property management office.

-A rental agreement must also state in legible print with letters not smaller than 1/8 inch, or state in a prominent place in type not smaller than the size of 12-point type, a notice stipulating the rights and responsibilities for parties to rental agreements.
+A rental agreement must also state in legible print with letters not smaller than 1/8 inch or state in a prominent place in a type not smaller than the size of 12-point type, a notice stipulating the rights and responsibilities of parties to rental agreements.

 Landlords must provide tenants with a move-in checklist.
 However, the requirement doesn’t have to be expressly included in the lease.